 If a faculty member, supervisor, or mentor determines that there has not been sufficient progress in the areas identified in the meeting described above or as detailed in this handbook, a formal plan of assistance will be created by the clinical coordinator in consultation with the candidate, mentor, and supervisor.
-A plan of assistance can also be initiated in the event of a sudden decline in performance, typically near the beginning of the solo teaching experience.
+A plan of assistance can also be initiated without following the steps described in the preceding section in the event of a sudden decline in performance, typically near the beginning of the solo teaching experience.